 Demolition management programs are often housed within a college or university's technology or engineering department.
 Some things to consider when choosing a demolition management training course:

-Programs should be accredited by the American Council for Construction Education (ACCE), which accredits associate's and bachelor's degree programs in the field.
-The ACCE does not accredit certificate programs.
+- Programs should be accredited by the American Council for Construction Education (ACCE), which accredits associate's and bachelor's degree programs in the field.

-Some schools offer demolition management tracks, which provide more specialized training in demolition and reconstruction, covering topics like hazardous materials and issues related to historical properties.
-Programs that don't include a demolition management track should still offer courses that are relevant, such as:
+- Students should look for a school that offers a demolition management track, which provides more specialized training in demolition and reconstruction, covering topics like hazardous materials and issues related to historical properties.

 Certificate in Construction Management

 Most certificate programs can be completed in under a year.
 These programs are best suited for someone who already has experience in the construction industry.